lqhuang/typed-settings/docs/guides/core.rst

 If you use :func:`load_settings()`, you can (and must) pass a custom :class:`~typed_settings.loaders.FileLoader` instance that can be configured with loaders for different file formats.

-Before we start, we'll need a setting class and Pyton config file:
+Before we start, we'll need a setting class and Python config file:

 .. code-block:: python